badlydrawnrob/anki/source/data/data-draw.md

     ⤷ `image`

-      | Technically you can put a `code block` here: I'd advise against it.
+      | Technically you can put a `code block` here: I'd advise against it,
+      | or at least use in this way sparingly!
+There's no guarantee for
-      | You can always use the `Key Point` field for that.
+      | long-term support for `code block`s here (consider using the `Key Point`
+      | field instead).

       An image that asks the question _"what does this code do?"_, or _"what does this picture represent?"_, or _"what routes could we use to fix